followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 - You only need this if you are going to run 85.3 or 102.4 tick.
 CSGO natively supports 64 and 128.
 - If you are going to run 85.3 or 102.4 you will need to change your rates in the server.cfg, too.

-3. Use the CSGO cvar.
+3. Use the CSGO server.cfg.

 6. Adjust the launch shortcut to say `-game csgo` instead of `-game cstrike`.